Best Colors To Wear to a Job Interview

 2. Consider the mix

 As you're deciding what color to wear, it's also important to consider what the color combination will be when you select multiple clothing items.
 For example, a dark suit with a brightly colored shirt can look highly professional.
 The same can be said for wearing muted gray clothing with plain shoes and a red jacket.
-If you do want to wear bright clothing, consider wearing mostly neutrals with just one brightly colored accent item.
+If you do want bright clothing, consider wearing mostly neutrals with just one brightly colored accent item.

 3. Consider your audience

-Tips to consider when picking colors to wear
+Tips to consider when picking colors

 Choose solids over patterns